vincentiusvin/protohackers/README.md

 Tried implementing the domain logic fully using channels.
 Pretty fun!
 Lots of boilerplate though.

 Had some performance issues so I implemented a priority queue too.

+## 10

+A reverse engineering problem.
+Had some trouble filtering file content.